Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain Axel Lindahl (who had been on board for 18 months).

-The raft, which was located on the No. 2 hatch was thrown across the bridge and down to the boat deck where it was smashed, and the starboard lifeboat was also blown away and partly destroyed.
+The raft, which was located on No. 2 hatch was thrown across the bridge and down to the boat deck where it was smashed, and the starboard lifeboat was also blown away and partly destroyed.
 She listed heavily to port and, fearing the ship would capsize, the port boat and the port motorboat were launched.
-The 15 men in the motorboat and 21 in the lifeboat rowed away, but as no U-boat could be seen the captain and 1st engineer decided to return to the ship to see if anything could be done to save her.
-However, before they could do so, a U-boat was seen coming to the surface between the lifeboat and the ship, then submerged to periscope depth and fired a second torpedo which struck in the engine room port side, and she sank (time given as 08:30 GCT in survivors' statements).
+The 15 men in the motorboat and the 21 in the lifeboat rowed away, but as no U-boat could be seen the captain and the 1st engineer decided to return to the ship to see if anything could be done to save her.
+However, before they could do so, about 35 minutes after the ship had been abandoned, a U-boat was seen coming to the surface between the lifeboat and the ship, then submerged to periscope depth and fired a second torpedo which struck in the engine room port side, and she sank (time given as 08:30 GCT in survivors' statements).

-The 2 lifeboats then set sail for New Foundland (about 550 n. miles away), after having helped themselves to extra provisions and water from the ruined lifeboat and one of the rafts.
+After having helped themselves to extra provisions and water from the ruined lifeboat and one of the rafts, the 2 lifeboats set sail for New Foundland (about 550 n. miles away).
 On Sept.
-26 they were spotted by an American aircraft (H-10) and shortly thereafter rescued by HMS Firedrake which landed them at St. John's the following morning.
+26, after having sailed about 450 m, they were spotted by an American aircraft (H-10) and shortly thereafter rescued by HMS Firedrake which landed them at St. John's the following morning.
 An inquiry into the sinking was held there on Sept.
 29-1942 with the captain, the 1st mate and the 1st engineer appearing.

 Roger W. Jordan and Jürgen Rohwer say Olaf Fostenes was in Convoy ON 129 when the above incident took place, but she's not mentioned among the ships in this convoy, which had departed Liverpool on Sept.
-11-1942 (see ON 129 on this page).
-Rohwer does not mention a second attack.
+11-1942 - see ON 129 on this page.

 Crew List - No casualties: